-To assume a Service Handler role the operator must successfully authenticate using identity based authentication.
+To assume a Service Handler role the operator must successfully authenticate to an account using identity based authentication.

-The Crypto Officer, Manager and User roles can be assumed using any operator account whose policy allows the specified role to be assumed, whereas the Crypto-Initiator role can only be assumed by the Crypto-Initiator account.
+The Crypto Officer, Manager or User roles can be assumed using any operator account whose policy allows the specified role to be assumed, whereas the Crypto-Initiator role can only be assumed by the Crypto-Initiator account.